 Subcontracts should be indicated with the total amount included on the main budget form, with the itemized subcontract budget outlined on a subsequent budget form.
-Any indirect costs associated with a subcontract must be incorporated into the yearly maximum indirect costs allowed for the entire award (i.e., 30% of total direct costs).
+Any indirect costs associated with a subcontract must be incorporated into the yearly maximum indirect costs allowed for the entire award (i.e., 10% of total direct costs in Phase 1 and 30% of total direct costs in Phase 2).
 The combined indirect costs for the grant and any subcontracts cannot exceed the maximum indirect rate allowed for the award.